hashkat/hashkat/docs/tutorial03.md

 The input data used to create the networks will be relatively the same for each follow model tutorial, so that the results from running each different follow model can be easily compared and constrasted.

-As the name implies, a random follow Mmdel is one in which the agents in which a twitter user follows is totally arbitrary.
+As the name implies, a random follow model is one in which the agents in which a twitter user follows is totally arbitrary.
 You've already had some experience working with the random follow model, the simple network we created in Tutorial 1 implemented it, but in this tutorial we are going to go into this model in much more detail.
 We are going to actually go through the input file and make some changes to create a simulation of our desired framework.

-For reference, all the files that we will use in this simulation can be found in the tutiorals directory in hashkat, under the title *tutorial03*.
+For reference, all the files that we will use in this simulation can be found in the tutorials directory in hashkat, under the title *tutorial03*.
 You can also view the input file we will be creating for this example [here](https://github.com/hashkat/hashkat/blob/master/tutorials/tutorial03/INFILE.yaml).
 For more information on what goes into the input file, and what sort of information you can output from your simulation, check out the **Input** and
 **Output** page respectively.